-The time when cybercrime was just a hobby for some has long gone.
+The time when cyber crime was just a hobby for some has long gone.
 It’s now a well-organized industry, with criminal gangs and nation-states using zero-days to conduct espionage or launch attacks.
-Today, cybersecurity defenders strive to uncover zero days before the bad guys do.
+Today, cyber security defenders strive to uncover zero days before the bad guys do.
 But it’s not an easy task.
-In this guide, we will understand the whole concept of zero-days, their types, and how they are discovered and patched.

 A zero-day (also known as 0-day) is a newly discovered software vulnerability that has not yet been publicly disclosed or patched.
-Attackers can exploit zero-days to gain unauthorized access to systems or data.
+Attackers can exploit zero-days to gain unauthorised access to systems or data.
 Zero-days are usually found in popular software applications, operating systems, and hardware devices.
 They can bypass security controls, such as firewalls and antivirus solutions.

 The term “zero-day” comes from the fact that there is zero time between discovering the vulnerability and the first attack.
 Once a zero-day is made public, it is only a matter of time before someone creates an exploit for it.